CS-348-Project/Multiset-backend/README.md

 ## Setup

 To setup the backend, you can either do it locally or using the docker container.
+We recommend using the docker setup as it eliminates possible issues with environment inconsistencies.

 ### Docker Setup